persichetti-lab/FunMaps/README.md

 This procedure can also be done for specfic ROI's instead of across the whole brain.
 For example we conducted a parcellation analysis of the ATL that used the same parcellation procedure as decribed above.
 This time a ATL mask was used in place of the whole-brain mask, and ATL cortical/subcortical masks were used in place of their whole-brain counterparts.

+## What is inside this toolbox
+1. parcelWrapper: a wrapper function that contains all of the variables the average user will need to modify to run the toolbox
+2. dumpTS: converts .nii brain timeseries data to

 ## Instructions for running toolbox
 1. Create a home directory following the prescribed structure
 2. Place your time series files in the brain subdirectory
     * time series files must be in NIFTI format
 3. Place your mask files in the mask subdirectory
     * mask files must be in NIFTI format
-    * ADD SOMETHING ABOUT MASKS AND MASK SELECTION
+    * (ADD SOMETHING ABOUT deveining MASKS AND MASK SELECTION)
+    * We recommend deveining your masks before using them in your analysis pipeline.
+Veins can be identified from a standard deviation map of the volume-registered EPI data.
 4. Edit parcelWrapper.m to match your specific requirements
     * Define your starting resolution for ROI's and target
     * Define your ending resolution for ROI's and target